 A well-known truth is that even exceptional engineers with stellar careers often fail FAANG interviews, despite years of shipping production code.
-This is because FAANG interview exercises an entirely different muscle than day-to-day architectural work.
+This is because FAANG interviews exercise an entirely different muscle than day-to-day architectural work.

 Closing that gap requires 3 to 6 months of focused preparation.
-You must code accurately while narrating your thoughts, navigate ambiguity in minutes, and keep edge cases top of mind — all under an unforgiving clock.
+You must code accurately while narrating your thoughts, navigate ambiguity in minutes, and keep edge cases top of mind — all under an unforgiving clock while someone watches every keystroke.

 This guide breaks down what FAANG actually evaluates at senior levels and gives you concrete preparation steps that work for experienced engineers.